EverAwesomeOne/everawesomeone/README.md

 <h1 align="center"> Hallo 👋 </h1>

-<h3 align="center">📐 My name is Chloe and I'm a software developer.
+<h3 align="center">📐 I'm a software developer.
 I'm passionate about creating software that serves the greater good by incorporating mathematical concepts to provide insightful analysis 📐</h3>

 <p> 🔭 I’m currently looking for work in software engineering.</p>
 <p> 🧠 I’m currently learning more SQL and Java to strengthen my fullstack and web dev skills.</p>